JOHN STEINBECK (February 27th, 1902 – December 20th, 1968)

 Starting in 1943, Steinbeck served as a war correspondent for the New York Herald Tribune.
 His articles were published in 1958 under the title Once There Was A War.
 Like Ernest Hemingway, Steinbeck chronicled the events and the trials suffered by American soldiers, but unlike Hemingway, he mostly kept himself out of the narrative.
 He covered American training in London, the Italian campaign, and even traveled to North Africa, writing to Gwyndolyn that “it is almost impossible to keep clean here.”

-During his wartime travels Steinbeck encountered many other famous writers of the day, including Hemingway, Willia, and Arthur Miller, the latter of whom he would later defend against Joseph McCarthy’s investigations in the 1950s.
-After being wounded by shrapnel in North Africa in 1944, Steinbeck finally decided to head home, returning to America just a year before the war’s end.
+During his wartime travels Steinbeck encountered many other famous writers of the day, including Hemingway, William Faulkner, and Arthur Miller, the latter of whom he would later defend against Joseph McCarthy’s investigations in the 1950s.
+After being wounded by shrapnel in North Africa in 1944, Steinbeck finally headed home, returning to America just a year before the war’s end.

 Eden was a critical success, and Steinbeck continued to write throughout the next few decades, even becoming a Vietnam War correspondent during his final years in the 1960s.
 He passed away in 1968 of heart failure brought on by his years of smoking.
 Per his request, his ashes were buried in the Salinas Valley.